 Big Stone Lake State Park

 Big Stone Lake is 26 miles long and is located on the South Dakota-Minnesota border.
-The lake is the source of the Minnesota River and attracts anglers who catch walleye, northerns and bluegills.
-The northern section of the park, called the Bonanza Area, provides a picnic area, boat launch and a primitive group camp for guests.
+The lake is the source of the Minnesota River and attracts anglers who catch walleye, northern pike, yellow perch and bluegills.
+The northern section of the park, called the Bonanza Area, provides a picnic area and boat launch for guests.
 The area also includes the Bonanza Education Center which provides a place to discover the past and ways to preserve it.
 The southern section of the park, called the Meadowbrook Area, contains a campground, swimming beach and hiking trails.

 Tell me more about this park's wildlife, history, geology and landscape.